happner/happner-2/docs/security.md

 Upsert, fetch and delete work as expected.
 If we upsert a table and one by that name already exists, the paths for the two tables will be concatenated.

 **methods for lookup paths**

-These functions insert or remove a path from a lookup table.
+These methods insert or remove a path from a lookup table:
 ``` javascript
 // insertLookupPath:: String, String -> Promise
 adminClient.exchange.security.insertLookupPath(tableName, path);